nxskok/pasias/docs/11-tidying-and-selecting-data.md

 On yours, you will definitely see a little arrow top right saying "there are more columns", and you will have to click on it several times to see them all.
+A lot of the ones on the right will be missing.